JonathanReeve/sops/master-report.md

 Normalization often also involves domain- or platform-specific transformations.
 Treating emoji as words, for instance, or transforming them into words with sentiment valence, often greatly influences the outcomes of sentiment analysis.
 (See, for example, [@castillo_predicting_2013, samghabadi_detecting_2017]).
 Collapsing obfuscated words, like transforming "w o r d" into "word," and "ta$k into "task," also proved to be useful to participants in the Kaggle contest, [Detecting Insults in Social Commentary](https://www.kaggle.com/c/detecting-insults-in-social-commentary).
 Related normalization techniques involve expanding abbreviations such as "r u" into "are you," and collapsing long vowel representations, transforming "coooooool" into "cool."

 The results of this tokenization and normalization are language features in the form of n-grams.
 These features are then vectorized and weighted using a variety of techniques.
-In some cases, binary representations of words are used (either 1 or 0 for the presence or absence of a word in a document, see [@sood_automatic_2012]), but more frequently, term frequencies are used (ratios of the words in each document), and even more frequently, TF-IDF, or term frequencies adjusted for inverse document frequencies (see [@samghabadi_detecting_2017, @diakopoulos_editors]).
+In some cases, binary representations of words are used (either 1 or 0 for the presence or absence of a word in a document, see [@sood_automatic_2012]), but more frequently, term frequencies are used (ratios of the words in each document), and even more frequently, TF-IDF, or term frequencies adjusted for inverse document frequencies (see [@samghabadi_detecting_2017, @diakopoulos_editors_2015]).
 These vectorizations are often used in statistical studies of linguistic style (stylometry) and are sometimes considered proxies for the stylistic fingerprints of individual or authorial voices.
 However, the limitation of these vectors is that they require a critical mass of text (>500 words) for term frequencies to be statistically practical.

 Other vectorization techniques take into account the meanings or functions of the words.
 Word embeddings, for instance, transform words into high-dimensional vectors that encode the probabilities of their co-occuring with other words in a large corpus.
 Embeddings from the [Stanford GloVe vectors](https://nlp.stanford.edu/projects/glove), for instance, encode semantic information into high-dimensional vectors.